-With today’s roads being an ingis route planningtegral part of a country’s infrastructure it makes sense that the route planning function for vehicles delivering/collecting goods on those roads utilises a suite of software tools to make the process efficient and cost effective.
+With today’s roads being an integral part of a country’s infrastructure it makes sense that the route planning function for vehicles delivering/collecting goods on those roads utilises a suite of software tools to make the process efficient and cost effective.
 And that means managing traffic congestion.
 GIS is an ideal solution, as it has provided several applications for this purpose, helping companies to design routes that consider traffic.

 GIS and Route Planning